Domaine Chevrot, Maranges Rouge `Sur le Chêne`

 Vinification

-The grapes were harvested, drip-dried and carefully sorted to keep only perfectly ripe, healthy clusters.
+The grapes were harvested and carefully sorted to keep only perfectly ripe, healthy clusters.
 During the harvest gravity was used to make the transfers, so as to limit crushing as much as possible.
 Whole bunches accounted for 30% of grapes in the vats, and the fermentation was followed up with indigenous yeast for a complete and harmonious process.
-The juice remained in vats for 15 days, before being softly extracted.
+The juice remained in vats for approximately two weeks, before being softly extracted.
 The wine was then matured for 18 months, of which 12 months were spent in French oak barrels (15% new), and 6 months in stainless steel.
 No sulphites were used.

 Tasting Notes & Technical Details